 An Accidental Sewing Renaissance

-Sewing something large on holidays takes determination and the ability to iron in very low-light conditions.
+Sewing something large on holidays takes determination and the ability to iron in VERY low-light conditions.